huaweicloud/terraform-provider-huaweicloud/docs/resources/drs_job.md

   The [public_ip_list](#block--public_ip_list) structure is documented below.

 * `master_az` - (Optional, String, ForceNew) Specifies the AZ where the primary task is located.
+  Changing this parameter will create a new resource.

 * `slave_az` - (Optional, String, ForceNew) Specifies the AZ where the standby task is located.
+  Changing this parameter will create a new resource.

   -> It takes effect when both `master_az` and `slave_az` are specified.
 Only MySQL and gaussdbv5ha-to-kafka scenarios are supported.

 * `alarm_notify` - (Optional, List, ForceNew)  Specifies the information body for setting task exception notification.
+  Changing this parameter will create a new resource.
   The [alarm_notify](#block--alarm_notify) structure is documented below.

+* `is_open_fast_clean` - (Optional, Bool, ForceNew) Specifies whether to enable binlog clearing for RDS for MySQL or RDS for MariaDB.
+Defaults to **false**.
+  Changing this parameter will create a new resource.

 <a name="block--db_info"></a>
 The `db_info` block supports: